tradecloud/tradecloud-docs-connectors/webhook-connector/README.md

 ## Using the webhook

-### Step 1.
-Tradecloud sends a webhook trigger to your webhook service
+### Tradecloud sends a webhook trigger to your webhook service

 When an order or shipment is new or has been changed at Tradecloud, we will trigger your webhook.